.

 If you have block demand, one way to lower your demand is to start your machines towards the end of the interval and turn them off in the beginning of the interval.
 The other way to reduce demand is stagger the start times of equipment.
 Make sure that equipment does not come on at the same time.
 Try to space them apart and run only one at a time.
 For instance, two 20 KW A/C units running at the same time add up to 40 KW.
 Say you pay $8 per KW.
 If you could make sure that only one of the units ran at a time, you could save $160 per month in demand charges.

-You can also change out lights and other equipment for more energy efficient models.
+You can also change out lights and other equipment for more energy efficient models or consider Renewable Energy.
 The last example that I will give for demand is the classic speedometer versus odometer.
 Your demand is like your speedometer.
 Your KWH is like your odometer.
 If you go 100 mph, then in one hour your will have gone 100 miles.
 It will take more horsepower and more gas to accomplish this.
 However, if you go 10 mph and you travel that same 100 miles, you will not need nearly as much horsepower and it will take much less gas.
 Demand works the same way.
 I hope this has been helpful to someone learning about demand meters.
 Also, I hope you are able to reduce your electric bills.